csalmeida/ruby-classes-and-modules/README.md

 Time.now.to_datetime
 ```

-The `Time` class tends to be the most useful class when workinf with dates and times.
+The `Time` class tends to be the most useful class when working with dates and times.
 However, `Date` and `DateTime` add further functionality for more complex cases.

 > There's a challenge available for this chapter: [Secure Radio](challenges/birth-date-analysis/birth-date-analysis-challenge.md)